 Back at the Disobey CTF challenge, ethical hacker ‘The Mask Guy’, – who uses a pseudonym due to his day job as an Internet of Things expert at a large cybersecurity firm – conspires with his team to employ any and every trick in their book to hack into the KONE demo system and seize control of it first in order to win the competition.

-Looking over these hackers’ shoulders is Antti Salminen, Application Security Expert at KONE, who smiles to himself at the clever coding and impressive problem-solving going on.
+Looking over these hackers’ shoulders is Dominik Koehler, Senior Application Security Expert at KONE, who smiles to himself at the clever coding and impressive problem-solving going on.

-“KONE has always taken cybersecurity and the threat that hackers pose very seriously,” Salminen says.
-“We want to fight this battle on our terms, and so we recognized that one of the best ways to do that was to build a bridge between KONE and the white hat community to establish closer collaboration.”
+“KONE has always taken cybersecurity and the threat that hackers pose very seriously,” Koehler says.
+“We want to continuously improve our products and one of the ways we can do this in the security area, is to directly engage with the white hat community through our bug bounty program.
+To build bridges between the white hat community and our internal stakeholders is a very good way to establish closer collaboration.”

 “The Disobey event provides a perfect venue to build those bridges.”